kun126/KUL-DV-assignments/README.md

 Here are two assignments of G0R72A Data Visualization in Data Science.

 ### Assignment 1
-15 creative designs of a given dataset of energy consumption.
+15 creative designs of a given dataset about energy consumption.

 ### Assignment 2
 Ideas of combined designs with other group members.